 - competent authorities will use the system to exchange information on service providers that are in scope of the Services Directive - authorities must have good reason to request information, and provide justification when submitting a request

 - only competent authorities involved in a request for information can see the personal details of a data subject

 - all personal data is automatically deleted from the system 6 months after the closure of a request

 - UK competent authorities are obliged to notify data subjects if they supply sensitive data about them, for example relating to disciplinary action or criminal sanctions, to other authorities

 All UK bodies that process personal data should already be registered with the ICO.
 As exchanging information via IMI will be a new use of personal data for most competent authorities, you should amend your notification entry with the ICO to reflect this.
 More information on amending your ICO notification is available from the ICO website.

-The Knowledge Hub discussion forum
+The LGA discussion forum

 We have set up a dedicated forum on the LGA website to enable local authorities plus other competent authorities to provide peer support and share information, best practice and knowledge development relating to the services directive in a secure environment.

 To register, visit the website and follow the registration instructions.
 After registration, search for ‘EU Services Directive’ to see and interact with our online community.
 If you have any queries, please email firstname.lastname@example.org.